492 Keene St, Duxbury, MA 02332, USA

 Trail Description

-An unmarked trail network is accessible from the southern end of the property.
+An unmarked trail network is accessible from the southern end of Kopke Park.
+Please note that it is private property and not open to the public.

 Habitats and Wildlife